Leadership, the Downfall, and the Resurgence of the Washington Football Team

 LACK OF TALENT RECOGNITION

 Strong coaching alone does not make or break a team, but it is a necessary (if not sufficient) part of its success.
-Amidst Washington’s carousel of head coaches, the Redskins have hired and then let go some of the best assistant coaches in the League.
-Head coaches Sean McVay and Matt LaFleur all spent time as coaching assistants and as of this posting* have a combined record of 79-29.
+Amidst Washington’s carousel of head coaches, the Redskins hired and then let go some of the best assistant coaches in the League.
+Head coaches Sean McVay and Matt LaFleur spent time as coaching assistants and have a Super Bowl between them as well as a winning record.

 The Redskins’ lack of recognizing talent is not relegated to just coaches, however.
 The operations side of the organization has experienced similar rates of turnover, despite hiring some of the biggest names in the game.
 In one of the more dramatic examples of employee dissatisfaction with the organization, no fewer than forty employees resigned after team president Bruce Allen took charge of both football and business operations.
 Forty.
 Something stinks in DC suburbia.